mej54/SNPfinder/SprintPlanning.md

 - How can we do it better: Learn how to incorporate our python code into a web interface.

 ## Future
-- The user story we will focus on for the upcoming sprint is:
+- The user story we will focus on for the upcoming sprint is: As a researcher, I want to create scripts in Python that can use PDB API to find the closest structure of a given protein sequence so that this can be used in the visualization.
 - Kimi and Molly will both be working on this user story for this upcoming sprint.
 - New Scrum Master: Molly